School of Professional Studies

 Dr. Bishop serves as a deacon at River Valley Christian Fellowship Church.
 In his leisure time, he enjoys reading, landscaping and lawn care.
 You may also find him listening to 1970s classic rock music, exploring nature or engaging others in deep philosophical discussions while on the golf course.

-He and his wife, Joan, have two sons: Daniel ’11, a graduate student at Utah State University, who is serving in the Peace Corps; and Michael ’12/’14, who will soon be serving in overseas missions.
+He and his wife, Joan, have two sons: Daniel ’11, a graduate student at Utah State University, who is serving in the Peace Corps; and Michael ’12/’14, who is teaching in Asia.